Indian Kidney Exchange Program: A Game Theoretic Perspective: System Model

 \subsection{Weight calculation.}

 IKEP calculate the weights($w_{ij}$) on the basis of HLA matching score($h_{ij}$), PRA percentage, Blood group($b_{ij}$) and some others.
-The following are the general influences on the weights. \cref{IndianPrespective} state the influences on the weights in Indian perspective.
+The following are the general influences on the weights. \cref{IndianPrespective} states the influence on the weights in Indian perspective.